 3 seats are also needed in the Memorial Gardens as the wooden seats there are rotten.
 A discussion took place and it was agreed to look at the cost of renovating the whole area.
 Cllr.
 Harries will request quotes for this work and report back to the next meeting.

 Gary Meopham replied to our request regarding a reduction in car parking charges for local people.
 He wrote “the ticket pricing which has been in place over the last few years is based around the common need to park, rather than the status of a particular individual, or the individual's reason for parking.
-The result is our offer of a range of Pay and Display parking charges ‘bookended’ by short term free parking at one end and season tickets at the other which are standardised across all of our charging car parks and universally available to all to meet the reasonable needs of the reasonable motorist.
+The result is our offer of a range of Pay and Display parking charges ‘bookended’ by short term free parking at one end and season tickets at the other which are standardised across all of our charging car parks and universally available to all to meet the reasonable needs of the motorist.
 For this reason, we are not able to provide Amroth residents with any preferential or bespoke access to Amroth car park and would instead encourage them to consider which of our universally available parking offers might best meet their individual requirements”.

 The Clerk will contact the PCNPA to investigate if there is an option for local shops to sell Season tickets.